jessicarick/bioinformatics-for-conservation/content/docs/folder/12-landscape-genomics.md

 In addition to our genomic data, we'll also need data for whatever environmental/landscape variable we're interested in.
 For today, we'll be looking for SNP associations with precipitation, and so we'll be using the [WorldClim](https://www.worldclim.org/data/index.html) dataset for Annual Precipitation (part of the [BioClim](https://www.worldclim.org/data/bioclim.html) dataset).
 These data are also available to you in the `week11_data/` directory, in the file named `wc2.1_10m_bio_12.tif`.

-In class, we used the following R code (note that I will add more explanations of this code later):
+In class, we used the following R code (note that I will add more explanations of this code later).
+Note that this code has been updated to no longer use the deprecated `rgdal` and `raster` packages, but instead now uses `terra` and `sp`!

 ```r
 # lfmm analyses using LEA